KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 ## Cloning the Repository Locally

-First let's clone the main repository.
+First, let's clone the main repository.
 Do not forget to include the `--recurse-submodules`.

 ```bash
 git clone https://github.com/KULeuven-MICAS/snax_cluster.git --recurse-submodules
 ```

-If you had already cloned the repository without the `--recurse-submodules` flag, clone its submodules with:
+If you have already cloned the repository without the `--recurse-submodules` flag, clone its submodules with:

 ```bash
 git submodule update --init --recursive